 Around 25 participants have been involved in the workshops, including a kid's workshop for the emerging generation of the Worimi and Biripi nations.

-Inspired by NAIDOC Week 2020 BWNG's Connections Program Officer, Amber Galvin enlisted the help of Worimi women Aunty Pam Saunders and Joedie Lawler, to facilitate Indigenous weaving workshops.
+Inspired by NAIDOC Week 2020 BWNG's Connections Program Officer, Amber Galvin enlisted the help of Biripi women Aunty Pam Saunders and Joedie Lawler, to facilitate Indigenous weaving workshops.

 The first workshops to commence were Women's Weaving Workshops, which brought together Indigenous and non-Indigenous women to weave items such as dilly bags and baskets before undertaking one large wall hanging together.